UT-LCA/tpu_like_design/README.md

 ## Known limitations/bugs/issues
 * The matrix multiplication unit is not input stationary; it is output stationary instead
 * The pooling block isn't completely functional.
 It just pools within a set of outputs coming out the matmul unit, but those values are not the correct values that we want to pool from.
+* I think the precision game isn't correct either.
+The accumulation is done in the same precision as the operands.
 Work is in progress to improve these things.

 ## Link to project report